mediaguide/mediaguide/_posts/2014-09-17-welcome-to-jekyll.markdown

 - [![Invisible Photographer Asia](/img/logo-ipa.png)<br/>Invisible Photographer Asia<svg></svg>](http://invisiblephotographer.asia){:target="_blank"}

 	Invisible Photographer Asia (IPA) was founded in 2010, and since then has grown into a leading and influential platform for Photography and Arts in Asia.
-We participate vigorously in the movement of Photography in Asia through talent showcases, events and exhibitions, workshops and education, and community outreach.

 - [![Deck.SG](/img/logo-deck.png)<br/>Deck.SG<svg></svg>](http://deck.sg){:target="_blank"}

 	A communal art space for people to gather in the name of art and photography.
 DECK is a physical manifestation of how photography transcends time and space (Discovery), sparks conversation (Engagement), brings people together (Community) and conveys information (Knowledge).
 These made up the acronym D.E.C.K.

 - [![Clubsnap](/img/logo-clubsnap.png)<br/>Clubsnap<svg></svg>](http://clubsnap.com){:target="_blank"}

-	Welcome to ClubSNAP, the largest dedicated photography discussion forum and community site in Singapore with more than 188,000 members from Singapore, South East Asia and other parts of the world.
-Members are encouraged to share knowledge, discuss ideas and forge new friendships with others who have a similiar passion and interest in photography.
+	ClubSNAP, the largest dedicated photography discussion forum and community site in Singapore with more than 188,000 members from Singapore, South East Asia and other parts of the world.

 - [![EOS World](/img/logo-eosworld.jpeg)<br/>EOS World<svg></svg>](http://eosworld.canon.com.sg){:target="_blank"}